James4Ever0/pyjom/tests/remove_subtle_watermark_local_contrast_ocr/README.md

-watermark inside wand enhanced picture, darktable local contrast enhanced pictures can be recognized
+watermarks inside wand enhanced picture, darktable local contrast enhanced pictures can be recognized. the original one failed.